-- 94) a.
-Mary_i complained that [the teacher gave extra help to everyone but herself_i] (from Baker, 1995: 64) - b.
+- 95) a.
+Maryi complained that [the teacher gave extra help to everyone but herselfi] (from Baker, 1995: 64) - b.
 Himself a man of science, John had to verify Bill's results (from Krivochen, 2017b: 20)

-The point is, anaphors, pronouns, R-expressions are defined by and for binding theory in GB/MP, and it is not always clear (a) at which level each principle applies, and (b) whether binding primitives are morpho-phonological, semantic, or syntactic (i.e., if an anaphor is always a SELF object, or a semantically reflexive object, or an object that establishes a local syntactic relation with some other object).
+The point is, anaphors, pronouns, R-expressions are defined by and for binding theory in GB/MP, and it is not always clear (a) at which level each principle applies, and (b) whether binding primitives are ii.
+He is smart morpho-phonological, semantic, or syntactic (i.e., if an anaphor is always a SELF object, or a semantically reflexive object, or an object that establishes a local syntactic relation with some other object).
 Here, things work slightly differently.
 Note that, of the three conditions defining a Binding Tree in Sternefeld (1998a), only conditions (c (i), (iii)) make explicit reference to non-configurational aspects: R-expressions in (c-i) and reconstruction (which in turn depends on movement) in (c-iii).
-Conditions (a) and (b) are locality conditions, which ensue that the Binding Tree for α is a minimal rooted tree, and condition (c-ii) can be thought of as a monotonicity condition: if β binds α in T if the trail between α and β does not visit a root R that includes α and excludes β ; or, to use Sternefeld's condition adapted to current notation, if (R, β) $\notin \tau$.
+Conditions (a) and (b) are locality conditions, which ensue that the Binding Tree for $\alpha$ is a minimal rooted tree, and condition (c-ii) can be thought of as a monotonicity condition: if $\beta$ binds $\alpha$ in T if the trail between $\alpha$ and $\beta$ does not visit a root R that includes $\alpha$ and excludes $\beta$ ; or, to use Sternefeld's condition adapted to current notation, if (R, $\beta$ ) $\notin \tau$ .
 If these considerations were to be incorporated, we can indeed formulate some interesting generalizations: